qmlbook/qmlbook/docs/ch19-felgo-plugins/felgo-plugins.rst

     The source code for this chapter can be found in the `assets folder <../assets>`_.

-We've already discussed how Felgo enhanches Qt and simplifies the creation of applications.
-In this chapter we will look a bit deeper at the tooling and the mobile plugins that Felgo provides.
+We've already discussed how Felgo enhances Qt and simplifies the creation of applications.
+In this chapter, we will look a bit deeper at the tooling and the mobile plugins that Felgo provides.

 Tooling
 =======

-Felgo comes with two tools that simplifies life as a Qt developer.
+Felgo comes with two tools that simplify life as a Qt developer.
 The Felgo Live that lets you watch your code changes live, and Cloud Builds, that lets you automate the building and deployment of your apps for all platforms.

 Felgo Live
 ----------